cyberytti/TRoot/README.md

 This is a simple proot bassed root script for your termux.

 # About
-If you don't have a rooted andriod for that purpose this script is can help you for getting root acess of your Termux.
+If you don't have a rooted andriod for that purpose this script can help you for getting root acess of your Termux.

 # $upport